The first time I built a health product from scratch, the founder asked me a simple question: "Can we just use Google Sheets to track patient data?"

 Respect the domain.
 Healthcare professionals have spent decades learning their field.
 Product people who show up and treat clinical expertise as an input to be processed rather than a partnership to be cultivated will build products that clinicians ignore.

-Slower is not slower
+Slower isn't slower

 Moving fast and breaking things works when the things you break are pixels on a screen.
 In regulated spaces, the things you break are people's health data, clinical trust, and patient safety.